Easy To Make Sourdough Discard Hamburger Buns – So Soft & Fluffy!

 Place dough in dough rising bucket that has been sprayed with cooking spray and put the lid on.
 Allow to rise in a warm place until doubled in bulk, about 1 hour.

 Turn dough out and use a bench knife and digital scale to divide into 2 1/2 ounce pieces.You should have about 23 pieces of dough.
-From there, gently pull the dough with both your hands and fold the seam to under to form a ball.
-Pinch together with you hand and place on the counter.
+From there, gently pull the dough with both your hands and fold the seam under to form a ball.
+Pinch together with your hand, and place on the counter.
 Gently roll the dough, seam side down, with your hand until it becomes smooth.

 Place the dough balls in greased pan.
 Brush the tops with olive oil and cover with plastic wrap.
 Allow to rise until doubled in bulk, about 1 hour.